system-sudo/procedures/web_servers/domain_masking.md

 sudo certbot --nginx -d apis.bellita.co.in -d back1919.bellita.co.in
 ```

-Use the apis certificate ONLY if it includes both DNS
+Use the apis certificate ONLY if it includes both DNS:
-Check:
 ```sh
 sudo openssl x509 -in /etc/letsencrypt/live/apis.bellita.co.in/fullchain.pem -noout -text | grep DNS
 ```